 Where necessary, adjustments are made to the financial statements of the investees so as to align their accounting policies with those of the Group.

 In accordance with the principle of materiality, certain companies which are not of a significant size have not been included in the consolidation scope.
 Companies are deemed not to be significant when, during two consecutive years, they do not exceed any of the three following thresholds in terms of their contribution to the Group’s accounts:

 Companies that do not meet these criteria are, nevertheless, consolidated where the Group believes that they have a potential for rapid development, or where they hold shares in other companies that are consolidated based on the above criteria.

 In the aggregate, the non-consolidated companies have an immaterial impact on the consolidated financial statements of the Group.

-The full list of companies is filed with the National Bank of Belgium as an attachment to the Annual Report, and can be obtained from the Company head office.
+The full list of companies can be obtained at the Company’s head office.

 3.1.2.
 Investments in subsidiaries